Chronograph data: what to record and why

 Optical chronographs (the classic screen-and-rod design) are accurate when set up well and prone to noisy readings when lighting is wrong.
 The fix is usually a diffuser or moving the chronograph to consistent light.

-Magnetospeed-style (bayonet-mount, magnetic) are usually consistent but slightly higher than optical readings of the same shot due to where they measure — close to the muzzle.
+MagnetoSpeed-style (bayonet-mount, magnetic) are usually consistent but slightly higher than optical readings of the same shot due to where they measure — close to the muzzle.
 Don’t compare numbers between chronograph types without acknowledging that.

 The short version